top of page

 The Assessment and Data Lens: Strategic and Sustainable Insight

-Every school I visit is drowning in data.
-Most of it is just noise... rows and rows of numbers that don't actually tell you if a child has learned anything.
-When you flip the lens, assessment starts to feel useful again.
+Every school I work with is drowning in data.
+Most of it is just noise... rows and rows of numbers focused on short-term task performance that don't actually tell you if longer-term learning has stuck.
+When you flip that back towards effective formative assessment, it starts to feel useful again.

-You stop looking at generic dashboards and start looking for meaning.
-I’ve seen leadership teams find such relief when they finally decide which data points to actually ignore.
-It lets you focus on the stuff that moves the needle.
-You move from reporting to really understanding what’s happening in the classrooms.
-Information becomes insight, and suddenly, you know exactly where to put your energy.
+You stop looking at generic dashboards and start looking for meaning in the moment.
+I’ve seen leadership teams find such relief when they finally decide which tracking points to actually ignore and which to use.
+It lets teachers focus on what actually makes a difference to outcomes, the active skill of noticing.
+You move from bureaucratic reporting to gathering contextual evidence of what’s happening in the classroom.
+Data stops being just numbers and becomes actionable insight, making learning visible.
+Data is then not used to judge, but to actually improve learning over time.

 Communication